nepenth/knowledge-base/README.md

 ### Hardware And Peripherals <a name="hardware-and-peripherals"></a>
-The "Hardware And Peripherals" category provides information on external devices and equipment that can be used to support various technical systems, including location tracking devices.
-This category currently includes resources on Location Tracking Devices, offering guidance on their setup, configuration, and usage.
+The "Hardware And Peripherals" category provides information on external devices and equipment used to support and enhance system functionality, including location tracking devices.
+This category currently includes resources on Location Tracking Devices, offering guidance on their setup, configuration, and use.
 *Subcategories: Location Tracking Devices*
 *Items: 1*